 Charmaine DM Royal

-Associate Professor in the Department of African and African American Studies
+Professor of African and African American Studies

 Public Perspectives and Experience Regarding Genetic Ancestry Testing awarded by National Institutes of Health (Principal Investigator).
 2012 to 2016